Curemonte

 Curemonte ([kyʁmɔ̃t]; Limousin: Curamonta) is a commune in the Corrèze department in central France.
 It is a medieval village characterised by its three castles.
 In a fortified position on a ridge overlooking a valley on both its eastern and western flanks, the village has historically had a strategic importance in the area.
+Curemonte is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.
 Its inhabitants are called Curemontois.

+Toponymy

+The name for Curemonte is derived from low Latin Cura montis meaning a location used for an operating estate that's on a mountain or hill.